-The Statutory contribution increases noticeably in FYE 2023 as the valuation investment rate of return assumption decreases from 7.30% to 7.00%.
-Thereafter, the Statutory contributions increase more gradually.
-Once the appropriated amount equals the Statutory contribution, beginning in FYE 2022, the contributions reach the level necessary to pay down the UAL and the tread water line begins to decrease relative to the Statutory contribution.
+The Statutory contribution is level for the first ten years of the projection period.
+Thereafter, the Statutory contributions increase gradually until the System reaches full funding.
+Because the appropriated amount equals the Statutory contribution for all projection years, the contributions pay down the UAL and the tread water line decreases relative to the Statutory contribution.